tucats/ego/LANGUAGE.md

 ## util <a name="util"></a>

-The `util` package contains miscellaneous utility functions that may be convenient for developers write writing _Ego_ programs.
+The `util` package contains miscellaneous utility functions that may be convenient for developers writing _Ego_ programs.

 ### util.Memory()